cag-martinez/Burger/README.md

 # Burger
-This fun game allows users to create a burger and post it to the site and view the burgers of other users given the chance to press on a button a devouring the burger of their choice!
+This fun game allows users to be creative and create a burger by name and post it to the site.
+They can view the burgers of other users and if they lik what they see, the user can press the devour button and..
+DEVOUR IT!!
+Once a burger is devoured, it is then moved to a separate section that displays the burgers that have been devoured.

+> ### Technologies used:
+* MySQL
+* Node
+* Express
+* Express-Handlebars
+* ORM